Infinite-Duration Bidding Games: Introduction

 \section{Introduction}

-Two-player infinite-duration games on graphs are an important class of games as they model the interaction of a system and its environment.
-Questions about automatic synthesis of a reactive system from its specification \cite{PR89} are reduced to finding a winning strategy for the ``system'' player in a two-player game.
-The game is played by placing a token on a vertex in the graph and allowing the players to move it throughout the graph, thus producing an infinite trace.
-The winner or value of the game is determined according to the trace.
-There are several common modes to determine how the players move the token that are used to model different types of systems (c.f., \cite{AG11}).
+Two-player infinite-duration games on graphs are an important class of games as they model the interaction between a system and its environment.
+Questions about the automatic synthesis of a reactive system from its specification \cite{PR89} can be reduced to finding a winning strategy for the ``system'' player in a two-player game.
+The game is played by placing a token on a vertex in the graph and allowing the players to move it through the graph, thus producing an infinite {\em play}.
+The qualitative winner or quantitative payoff of the game is determined according to the play.
+There are several common modes to define how the players move the token, which are used to model different types of systems.
 The most well-studied mode is {\em turn-based}, where the vertices are partitioned between the players and the player who controls the vertex on which the token is placed, moves it.
-Other modes include {\em probabilistic} and {\em concurrent} moves.
+Other modes include {\em probabilistic} and {\em concurrent} moves (see \cite{AG11}).

-We study a different mode of moving, which we refer to as {\em bidding}, and to the best of our knowledge, has never been studied for infinite-duration games.
-Both players have {\em budgets}, where for convenience, we have $B_1 + B_2 = 1$.
-In each turn a bidding takes place for the right to move the token.
-The players submit bids simultaneously, where a bid is legal if it does not exceed the available budget.
-Thus, a bid is a real number in $[0,B_i]$, for $i \in \set{1,2}$.
-The player who bids higher pays the other player, and decides where the token moves.
-Draws can occur and one needs to devise a mechanism for resolving them (e.g., giving advantage to \PO), and our results do not depend on a specific mechanism.
+We study {\em bidding} games in which the mode of moving is ``bidding''.
+Intuitively, in each turn, an auction determines which player moves the token.
+A concrete bidding rule, which was defined and studied for finite-duration games in \cite{LLPSU99,LLPU96} is called {\em Richman bidding} (named after David Richman).
+Both players have budgets, and in each turn a bidding takes place: The players simultaneously submit bids, where a bid is legal if it does not exceed the available budget, the higher bidder pays the other player, and moves the token.
+Ties can occur and one needs to devise a mechanism for resolving them (e.g., giving advantage to \PO), but our results do not depend on a specific mechanism.